tonytregcdw/masters/README.md

 When importing the module, all of the functions and variables will be directly available from the standard powershell prompt - which can then be used for troubleshooting, and general admin.

+---

+## STRUCTURE

+- c:\masters
+  - \scripts
+  - \login
+    >contains main logon script, and all_users script
+    - \appscripts
+      >Place any application compatibility scripts in here.
+Make the name of the group the same as an AAD or AD group.
+The script will be run if the logged on user is a member of that group.
+Eg: if a user is a member of the "msteams_users" AD group, name the script "msteams_users.ps1"
+    - \masters.module
+      >Contains all of the functions and variables that make up the module
+    - \shortcuts
+      - \startmenu
+        >Place any shortcuts you require adding the to the startmenu in here
+      - \desktop
+        >Place any shortcuts you require adding the to the desktop in here

+---
+## COMPONENTS

+- variables.ps1
+  >Contains all of the variables used by the module.
+Customise the variables in this file to match your environment.
+  >When the module is loaded, all of these variables are available from a powershell prompt, making this a useful admin tool

+- functions.ps1
+  >Contains all of the the functions used by the module.
+Under usual circumstances, you probably wont need to edit this file.
+  >When the module is loaded, all of these variables are available from a powershell prompt.

+- masters.ps1
+  >master script to process the groups a user is a member of and then run the required application compatibility scripts, located within the \appscripts foder

+- ddesktop.ps1
+  >Sets up the dynamic desktop for the logged on user.
+Processes groups a user is a member of, and then adds the required startmenu and desktop shortcuts

+- logon.ps1
+  >Main logon script called by the required event.
+Eg at logon, or when a user connects to the corporate network (either via a VPN or direct)

+---
+## EXAMPLES